 New York State Disability Benefits

-When you apply for No-Fault insurance benefits after an auto accident, the No-Fault insurance carrier will provide you with a New York State disability benefits application.
+When you apply for No-Fault insurance benefits after a car accident, the No-Fault insurance carrier will provide you with a New York State disability benefits application.
 If you can’t work for at least seven days after the accident that caused your disability, you may need to apply for disability benefits.

 If you are eligible but don’t apply for disability benefits, your No-Fault insurance carrier can offset—or deduct—the amount of compensation you may have received from a disability from your No-Fault wage loss benefits.
 If you are denied disability benefits, you must present proof of denial to your carrier to help make sure you get the maximum benefits you’re owed.